aws/amazon-q-developer-cli-autocomplete/TRUSTED_COMMANDS.md

 A: Remember that patterns are case-sensitive and use glob-style matching. `npm *` matches `npm install` but not `NPM install` or `Npm install`.

 **Q: How do I remove a trusted command?**
-A: Currently, you need to manually edit your profile's `context.json` file to remove trusted commands.
+A: You can use the `/tools remove execute_bash`commands.
+To remove all commands type `/tolls remove execute_bash --all`.
+You can also manually edit your profile's `context.json` file to remove trusted commands.
 Look for the file at `~/.aws/amazonq/profiles/<profile_name>/context.json`.

 ### Error Handling